rugbyprof/2143-ObjectOrientedProgramming/Assignments/03-AsciiShop.md

 - The file should execute with no errors.
 - If you worked with a partner, both people should have the code in thier repo.
 - Your name (or both names) should be in all documents.
-- Comment, Comment, Comment ....
+- Comment, Comment, Comment (Correctly) ....